Hotels

 The Thompson

 The Gulch.
 Even though he’s a local, my neighbor chooses The Thompson’s rooftop bar L.A.
 Jackson when he wants to chill with friends.
 He’s also a fan of its premier restaurant Marsh House.
-The hotel does have a handle of urban sophistication with touches of rustic charm.
+The hotel has a handle of urban sophistication with touches of rustic charm.
 With floor-to-ceiling windows, the 224 rooms and suites seem larger and offer lovely views of the surrounding area.
 A novel touch: if you want to cruise the neighborhood, The Thompson rents a golf-cart-like vehicle called a Moke by the hour or the day.